 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Roofing including Roof Space

-Repair Category 2
+1

-Notes There are various broken slates together with areas of raised zinc ridges.
-A reputable roofing contractor can be asked to investigate and implement all required repairs.
-Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
-However I have been verbally informed by a representative of the owner that slate repairs have recently been carried out.
+Areas of staining were observed to the roofing timbers however I have been verbally informed by the owner that roofing works were carried out in 2023.
 Further enquiries should be made in this regard.
+There are valley gutters.
+These can be problematic especially within older buildings and maintenance should be undertaken regularly.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
 Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.